OppyDevAI/OppyDev/OppyUsageGuide.md

 Try to keep your code files small.
 It will reduce costs, be faster and get you better result.

 You can have OppyDev ignore files in your project folder by creating an .oppyignore file and listing them there as you would with .gitignore.
 It is important to ignore large unused folders like a build folder, or .git.
-It can also be useful to hide sensitive files that you don't want inlcluded in training data or sent to the LLM.
+It can also be useful to hide sensitive files that you don't want included in training data or sent to the LLM.
 You can also hide content from OppyDev by placing it inside a folder called oppyignore.

 A good trick for helping Oppy to write better code is to grab the most recent documentation of any libraries you are using from the readme in their git repo and add it into the documentation folder for your project.
 You can also use the "get docs:" task to write documentation files into your codebase based on a URL.